 My mother gave her children the choice of birthday cakes.
 I was hard put to choose between banana cake (see 2016/08/08) and fresh pear pie.
 My soul still thrills with the beautiful taste of baked pears, rich crumb topping, and the best of pie crusts.

 I am so health conscious; thus I have experimented with using sugar alternatives here.
 Coconut sugar or sucanat (evaporated cane juice) can not compete with cane sugar in this receipt.
 Only sugar insures the right texture and flavor in pear pie.

-The word sugar began to appear in Indian literature around 300 B.C.: The Sanskrit word sarkara, meaning gravel or pebble, became the Arabic sukhar, which finally came to be sugar.
+Its first known reference was in 325 B.C., when Alexander the Great’s admiral Nearchus wrote of reeds in India that produce “honey” without any bees.
+The word sugar began to appear frequently in Indian literature around 300 B.C.
+This Sanskrit word sarkara, meaning gravel or pebble, became the Arabic sukhar, which finally came to be sugar.
+2